 Member volunteers are an integral part of the LCL structure.
 By volunteering, you help meet the needs of those who request our assistance.
 By reporting your volunteer activities, you help LCL achieve and maintain our high accountability standards and documentation requirements.
 Thank you for your service to LCL!

 Please help us stay in touch with you.
-Use this form to provide updated contact information.
+Use this form to provide updated contact information if you are already a member.
 By submitting online, we will accept that as agreement with the confidentiality statement.
 You may also update your information by calling us.